OutSystems/docs-product/src/develop/ui/patterns/mobile/numbers/progresscircle.md

     `Count / 25 * 100`

 1. From the Toolbox, drag the Button widget into the Main Content area of your application's screen.

-In this example, call the button Increment and set the **On Click** property to a  **New Client Action** that assigns the Count variable to `Count + 1`.
+    In this example, we call the button **Increment** and set the **On Click** property to a  **New Client Action** that assigns the Count variable to `Count + 1`.

     ![](<images/progresscircle-6-ss.png>)